We've

 Dr

-Pirri, stunned by the extraordinary scenery, struggles to figure out how to use
+Pirri, enjoying the extraordinary scenery, struggles to figure out how to use

 his camera.